 - "Sorry, but I don't need advice with this right now."

-- "I know you are concerned about me in this situation, but I do not feel that your advice is helpful right now.
+- "I know yo're concerned about me in this situation, but I don't feel that your advice is helpful right now.
 I'd really appreciate it if you would just listen."

 - "I know you're trying to help, but I don't feel that I need advice right now.
 I'd appreciate it if you'd just accept it and let me learn on my own.
 I will ask you for advice when and if I feel that I need it."

-- Acknowledge The Other Person's Feelings: By acknowledging the other person's point of view, it helps to "cushion" things a bit so that they are more willing and open to hear what you have to say.
+By acknowledging the other person's point of view, it helps to "cushion" things a bit so they're more willing and open to hearing what you have to say.
 If we don't do this, the other person is much more likely to get defensive and not hear you.